truenas/middleware/docs/userguide/truenas_sharing.rst

 192.168.4.1/24

 You could create a portal containing the first two IP addresses (group ID 1) and a portal containing the remaining two IP addresses (group ID 2).
 You could then create a target named A with a Portal Group ID of 1 and a second target named B with a Portal Group ID of 2.
-In this scenario, istgt would listen on all four interfaces, but connections to target A would be limited to the first two networks and connections to target B would be limited to the last two networks.
+In this scenario, the iSCSI service would listen on all four interfaces, but connections to target A would be limited to the first two networks and connections to target B would be limited to the last two networks.

 Another scenario would be to create a portal which includes every IP address **except** for the one used by a management interface.
 This would prevent iSCSI